MangalAnkur/DevOpsPlanet-read-yaml-file/README.md

 Pass a value that includes the YAML file path and filename, assign the full path string to the variable, ensuring it correctly points to the location of the YAML file

+- `keys`

+(Optional - default all) Pass key name to be set as Github Outpus and Github environment variable.
+Use `,` in case of multiple keys.

 - `key-transformation`

 (Optional - default none) By default, the step creates each environment variable name and GitHub Output exactly as specified. you can configure the step to use lowercase letters with `lowercase` or to use uppercase letters with `uppercase`.